spidermeup/IndoorPos_Recycling/README.md

 For the motivation, you could talk that one of the plans was to make it into a contest where the people with the best recycling score would be able to receive some reward from the school, at the end of the year. and talk a bit about how you envision the logistics of making sure that you could accurately count how many products people were actually recycling.
 This needs more thought, but i think it would really help the report if you had it in there as it shows a complete vision for your project.

 We can then firm up the conclusion a bit and showcase all the amazing things you folks achieved.

+*NEW*
+Given the amount of time you have I think, just do whatever you think you agree with and you think is best.
+Good luck!